MAPLE TERRACE INN/ PRESIDENTS' INN/ MARTHA'S COTTAGE/

 * * *

 For a real taste of small town Southern hospitality in one of our world class Bed and Breakfast Inns, place your reservation now.

-All guest rooms are provided with better bedding, central heat/air, internet access, new flat screen TV's with HD satellite, and access to porches, parlors, dining room, kitchen, laundry with washer/dryer and more.
+All guest rooms are provided with better bedding, central heat/air, Wi-Fi, new flat screen TV's with HD satellite, and access to porches, parlors, dining room, kitchen, laundry with washer/dryer and more.
+Guests choose their own complimentary breakfast from a menu of 25 items graciously served to order in the home's dining room.